cowboy-luigi/blackjack.py/README.md

   First upload

 Todo:
-  Make aces equal both 1 and 11
+  Make aces equal to both 1 and 11